Protocol Specification

 What We Got Wrong - And What We Are Still Working On

 This is the section most monetary systems would never publish.
 We publish it because the honest acknowledgement of weaknesses, alongside specific mitigations, is more credible than claiming perfection.
+Several items that earlier editions listed as untested are now built and verified.
+Others remain genuinely open, and we state them plainly.

-The Transition Period Is Hard
+The Transition Period Is a Challenge and an Opportunity

 Technology Evolves Unpredictably

 Quantum computing will eventually break current cryptographic standards.
-The protocol implements cryptographic agility architecture — all cryptographic operations abstracted behind swappable interfaces, with a post-quantum migration roadmap.
+The protocol implements cryptographic agility architecture - cryptographic operations are abstracted behind swappable interfaces, with a post-quantum migration roadmap.
 The intersection of rapid technological change with a system designed for permanence creates inherent tension.
 This is a permanent ongoing concern.

 Perception Is Deeply Conditioned